rust-lang/rfcs/text/0000-throw-expr.md

 # Unresolved questions
 [unresolved]: #unresolved-questions

-The [choice of keyword] should be during the RFC period.
+The [choice of keyword] should be finalized during the RFC period.

 Post RFC period and during stabilization, we have the following unresolved question: